collective-intelligence-lab/intelliproof/README.md

 - Style edge scores nicely - (DONE)
 - Fix fonts / styling in ALL modals - (DONE)
 - Evidence averaging (0 should not contribute to average)
-- autosave functionality
-- share button not functional
-- undo / redo buttons not functional
 - change save buttons on graph manager modals from light blue to navy blue
-- Remove evidence and supporting docs from evidence panel feature
+- Remove evidence and supporting docs from evidence panel feature - (DONE)
 - Graph Canvas Navbars overlap when both Evidence Navbar and AI Copilot navbar active
 - Claim modal overlaps with top right navbar when expanded
 - validate edge is re-triggering check evidence which is unnecessary (but only when I modify the right node, ie the node with an outgoing edge)
 - deleting the left node is re-triggering check ev and get claim cred on right node, which is not needed
 - loading an existing graph starts in a state that is too zoomed out
 - when u load a graph, the analysis section in the evidence cards does not render, have to re-run check evidence to see it
+- autosave functionality
+- saving brings you to graph manager page
+- share button not functional
+- undo / redo buttons not functional
 - Make edge toggle functional (user can pick support / attack edge)
   - If AI returns a score that changes color, make sure the color change is reflected on graph - (DONE)
 - Few shot learning for all prompts